The answer is yes, if your business:

 In addition to the certifications above, a business can self-certify as Service-Disabled Veteran-Owned, which may make you eligible for set-asides.
 Note: it is also possible for a business to have more than one certification; for example, your small business can be both Woman-Owned AND Service-Disabled Veteran-Owned.

-- The federal procurement process can be complex; and the goverment is always working to simplify and streamline the procurement process.
+- The federal procurement process can be complex; and the government is always working to simplify and streamline the procurement process.
 That said, you can do your part and invest time to learn about federal contracts and the options available to you.

 The Office of Small Business Utilization